svaduka/MapR/README.md

 # MapR
-This project is used for MapR UseCases
+This project is used for MapR Team members

 Following are the list of items need to learn/develop by every team member of MapR-Team